-Our savory, funky Fermented White Peppercorns are highly prized in Indonesia but rarely found in the US, they add a deep umami flavor and funk to everything they touch.
+Our savory, funky Fermented White Peppercorns are highly prized in Indonesia but rarely found in the US.
+They add a deep umami flavor and funk to everything they touch.
 They're grown on a family farm on the island of Bangka by a farmer named Pak Sugiri and his son, Ilham.
 The peppercorns are picked fresh and fermented according to traditional methods.
-Grind over steak to mimic the flavor of dry aging, over veggies for heat and depth, or in traditional Cantonese and southeast Asia dishes calling for white pepper.
+Grind over steak to mimic the flavor of dry aging, over veggies for heat and depth, or in traditional Cantonese and southeast Asia dishes that call for white pepper.

 Bangka Island in Indonesia is famous for the particular fermentation process that farmers use to process their peppercorns, picking fresh pepper and soaking it in open-air fermentation pools for two weeks, using the natural sugar in the peppercorn fruit to create a white pepper that's savory, cheesy and unlike any other we've tasted.

 Since we're huge fans of anything funky and fermented, and of spices with very specific methods of processing, we had to go to Bangka to find a farmer to work with.
 Ethan had planned a trip in the summer of 2017, around the time of the pepper harvest.
 While he was preparing for the trip, two days before he was scheduled to arrive in Bangka, he got an email, totally out of the blue:

 I introduce myself my name is Sugiri, I am from Bangka Island have white pepper garden as shown attached.

 I see email on your web that you sell many kind of spices.